samkrishna/RegexKitX/README.md

     - Have a different API modality paradigm than the RKL4 APIs
 1. @johnezang also included a few test executables in his *RKL4* sources, which are now ported and exist as test cases.

+Additional test cases and pull requests are welcome.